 products already installed.

-Microsoft Access database is likely to be available and supported
+MS Access database is likely to be available and supported

 for years to come because Microsoft is the premier software company in the

 MS Access is the most widely used desktop database system in

 If database support is important to you then Access may be your

 best choice since Access has more support and development consultants than

 Access is significantly cheaper to implement and maintain